avimanyu786/TrajectoryMergeAssist/paper/paper.md

 ## Key Features

+### Works with both the latest and older versions of Desmond

-Starting with Desmond 2018.1, a new Desmond script has been introduced and the earlier one has been deprecated for merging trajectories. ``TrajectoryMergeAssist`` works with both the latest and earlier versions of Desmond.
+Starting with Desmond 2018.1, a new Desmond script has been introduced and the earlier one has been deprecated for merging trajectories. ``TrajectoryMergeAssist`` checks for the same and proceeds accordingly, in order to support both the latest and earlier versions.

+### Generates "-out.cms" file ready for use in Maestro

 Unlike versions prior to 2018.1, Desmond creates "merged.cms" files instead of "merged-out.cms", making it a requirement to manually rename it to the latter to make it ready for viewing on